andreamiele/andreamiele/README.md

 - 👋 Hi, I’m @andreamiele
-- 👀 I’m interested in Maths, AI and Photography
+- 👀 I’m interested in Maths, AI and Photography.
+I'm currently looking for a Master in Computer Science.
-- 🌱 I’m currently learning Computer Science and AI
+- 🌱 I’m currently learning Computer Science and AI.
+- ✨ I also love competitive programming!
 - 💞️ I’m looking to collaborate on projets!
 Don't hesitate to contact me!
 - 📫 How to reach me :